-DD: I don’t know if I’m eluding to a struggle, but as far as subject matter goes, I am influenced by the world around me and my own life that comes out in some form or another in my work.
+Dimitri Drjuchin: I don’t know if I’m alluding to a struggle, but as far as subject matter goes, I am influenced by the world around me and my own life that comes out in some form or another in my work.
 I’m not trying to make any grandiose statements, I’m just filtering my perception of this world and turning it into something new and different.

 EL: Your Bonnaroo poster for this year was stellar dude… did they give you any guidance on that, or were you allowed to roam free?

 Dimitri Drjuchin: Thank you sir, they let me do whatever I wanted, they did give suggestions here and there, mostly where the band names should go, but for the most part, they let me at it.
 I think when it comes to concert posters that’s the best way to go.